Ravinder125/nextjs_course/notes.md

 ## When to Use Next.js

-Next.js is ideal for projects needing SEO, high performance, or a mix of static and dynamic content—such as e-commerce, blogs, marketing sites, and scalable web apps.
+Ideal for projects needing SEO, high performance, or a mix of static and dynamic content—such as e-commerce, blogs, marketing sites, and scalable web apps.

 ---